zeb-shopdagen-thumb

 Adopting growth experimentation in marketing culture

 In business, most new ideas and innovations don’t result in an increase in results, some maybe even counterproductive.
 But they are absolutely necessary for growth.
-Good and bad ideas are hard to distinguish at first, and that’s why it is critical to run growth experiments or A/B tests.
+Good and bad ideas are hard to distinguish at first, and that’s why it is critical to run growth experiments or concise data-driven tests.
 Expertise in a changing landscape that is marketing is one thing.
 Proving strategies with data is another.

 Company-wide curiosity